GregDMeyer/dynamite/docs/dynamite.operators.rst

 argument ``min_i`` to ``max_i`` (inclusive). ``min_i`` defaults to 0, and ``max_i``
 defaults to a value such that the operator extends to the end of the spin chain.

-Soon, an option ``wrap`` will be added to allow for periodic boundary conditions.

 .. autoclass:: dynamite.operators.IndexSum
     :members: